mantidproject/mantid/docs/source/release/v3.10.0/indirect_inelastic.rst

 ##########

 - A new input property *RebinCanToSample* was added to :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>` which enables or disables the rebinning of the empty container workspace.
+- :ref:`FlatPlatePaalmanPingsCorrection <algm-FlatPlatePaalmanPingsCorrection>` and :ref:`CylinderPaalmanPingsCorrection <algm-CylinderPaalmanPingsCorrection>` algorithms are extended for `Efixed` mode, where the correction will be computed for a single wavelength point.

 Data Analysis
 #############